 A short walk across the road you’ll find the Basilica Cistern.
 If its hot outside then for just 10 Lira you can set foot inside the ancient water tank an seek relief.
 A further stroll into the area and you’ll find the Sultan Ahmed Mosque or Blue Mosque to many.
 Still used as a mosque to this day you need to be conscious of entry times and cover up any skin so as not to offend.

 If you step away from the center of the Old Town a bit your next stop should be the Unesco World Heritage listed Topkapi Palace.
 Here you get a glimpse into how the Ottoman Sultans lived and admire some of the many holy relics (Moses Staff for one) and Ottoman treasures that the palace holds.
-Some of the daggers and other weapons here were definitely more for show than use given the jewels that were encrusted on them.
+Some of the daggers and other weapons which one can buy ar-15 pistols here were definitely more for show than use given the jewels that were encrusted on them.
 Entry will set you back 25 Lira.

 With exploring comes the need to eat and there are two things you can’t leave Istanbul without having tried, excluding a kebab of course.
 The first is Balik Ekmek (Think Fish Sandwich) which can be had for around 5 Lira.
 The best place to find them is under the Galata Bridge where you can take a few minutes to eat and watch the sunset over the Bosphorus.